ginobilinie/xray_report_generation/README.md

 - Build your own text classifier (train_text.py) based on the extracted disease labels (treat them as ground-truth labels).
 - In the end, we want the text classifiers (LSTM/Transformer) to best describe your model's output on the working dataset.

+Step 4: Get additional labels using (tools/count_nounphrases.py)
+- Note that 14 disease labels are not enough to generate accurate reports.
+This is because for the same disease, we might have different ways to express it.
+For this reason, additional labels are needed to enhance the quality of medical reports.
+- The output of the coun_nounphrases.py is a json file, you can use it as input to the exising datasets such as MIMIC or NLMCXR.
+- Therefore, in total we have 14 disease labels + 100 noun-phrases = 114 disease-related topics/labels.
+Please check the appendix in our paper.

-Step 4: Train the ClsGen model (Classifier-Generator) with train_full.py
+Step 5: Train the ClsGen model (Classifier-Generator) with train_full.py
 - PHASE = 'TRAIN'
 - RELOAD = False --> We trained our model from scratch

-Step 5: Train the ClsGenInt model (Classifier-Generator-Interpreter) with train_full.py
+Step 6: Train the ClsGenInt model (Classifier-Generator-Interpreter) with train_full.py
 - PHASE = 'TRAIN'
 - RELOAD = True --> Load the ClsGen trained from the step 4, load the Interpreter model from Step 1 or 3
 - Reduce the learning rate --> Since the ClsGen has already converged, we need to reduce the learning rate to fine-tune the vocabulary representation.

-Step 6: Generate the outputs
+Step 7: Generate the outputs
 - Use the infer function in the train_full.py to generate the outputs.
 This infer function ensures that no ground-truth labels and medical reports are being used in the inference phase (we used teacher forcing / ground-truth labels during training phase).
 - Also specify your the name of your output files.

-Step 7: Evaluate the generated reports.
+Step 8: Evaluate the generated reports.
 - Use the trained text classifier model in step 1 to evaluate the clinical accuracy
 - Use the nlg-eval library to compute BLEU-1 to BLEU-4 scores and other metrics.